Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 ## /proxy Endpoint

 Following endpoint is used as utility endpoint, logic behind it is hiding logic related with IDS message creation.
 This endpoint is not password protected.
 Body of the request is json, with key-pair structure.
 Possible keys, with some predefined values are:

-*multipart*, of type String, with predefined values: mixed, form, http-header, wss; required</br>
+_multipart_, of type String, with predefined values: mixed, form, http-header, wss; required\
-*forwardTo* of type String, should be formatted as URI; required </br>
+_forwardTo_ of type String, should be formatted as URI; required\
-*messageType* - of type String, messages that are currently supported/logic implemented; required</br>
+_messageType_ - of type String, messages that are currently supported/logic implemented; required\
-*forwardToInternal* of type String, should be formatted as URI; used in case of wss flow </br>
+_forwardToInternal_ of type String, should be formatted as URI; used in case of wss flow\
-*payload* - of type String, json object; can be left out </br>
+_payload_ - of type String, json object; can be left out\
-*requestedArtifact* - of type String, should be formatted as URI </br>
+_requestedArtifact_ - of type String, should be formatted as URI\
-*requestedElement* - of type String, should be formatted as URI </br>
+_requestedElement_ - of type String, should be formatted as URI\
-*transferContract* - of type String, should be formatted as URI </br>
+_transferContract_ - of type String, should be formatted as URI\

 Example request: